GSA/site-scanning-snapshots/README.md

 # Site Scanning Snapshots

-A storage facility for one off scan data.
+A storage facility for one-off scan data.

 The [Site Scanning program](https://digital.gov/site-scanning/) automates a wide range of scans of public federal websites and generates data about website health and best practices.